pt-walk-of-fame/wip/README.md

 ***SCROLL TO BOTTOM IF YOU NOMINATED YOURSELF OR SOMEONE ELSE ON JULY 3RD AND THEY WEREN'T ADDED***

 **Thank you so much to everyone who nominated someone!
 I'm so happy to say that I will be keeping the PTWOF going.
-Requests are back open!
-I will be adding people when I can from now on!
-Request someone through the strawpage, instructions are there!** ***https://ptstars.straw.page/***
+Requests will be back open once I finish making the stars for the current honourees!**

 **THREE NEW CATEGORIES THAT WERE REQUESTED:** C+Hers, creative github usernames (these two will be added when someone gets nominated for them!) heavily tinted ponies